Richard Hemphill was born in Birr, King’s County, Ireland on 17 March 1894

-To parents Rev, Samuel and Flora (née Delap).
+His parents were the Rev, Samuel and Flora (née Delap).
 The family lived at Townparks, Birr Urban, King’s County, Ireland.

-By the end of 1916 one his his four sisters, Betty and his two brothers Robert and Alexander were serving ‘King and Country’.
+By the end of 1916 one his his four of the family, sister Betty and his two brothers Robert and Alexander were serving ‘King and Country’.